The Westminster lensArchive · Written questions · 3,383 tabled · 3,342 answered

 Asked

-With reference to paragraph 61 of his Department's joint policy paper entitled Security and defence partnership between the European Union and the United Kingdom of Great Britain and Northern Ireland, published on 19 May 2025, when the last Security and Defence Dialogue between the UK and the EU took place.
+With reference to paragraph 55 of the policy paper entitled Security and defence partnership between the European Union and the United Kingdom of Great Britain and Northern Ireland, published on 19 May 2025, what recent progress has been made on collaborating to ensure gender equality as a (a) political, (b) conflict and (c) security-related priority.

 Reply